-Grading Categories Grading Breakdown History Labs : The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
+Grading Categories Grading Breakdown History Labs: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
 We will apply these skills to class content throughout the semester.
-4 assignments @ 50 points each 200 points Reflective Learning Summary : (RLS) In these assignments, the student will produce a reflective piece as a checkpoint for understanding.
+5 assignments @ 50 points each 250 points Reflective Learning Summary: (RLS) In these assignments, the student will produce a reflective piece as a checkpoint for understanding.
 Each RLS should be 400 words (+10%/-10%).
 In the post, the student may address the questions: What have you learned so far?
 How does the content of the lessons connect to the world around you?
 What evidence have you found most interesting and why?
 What questions do you still have?
 In addition, AVOID summary of content in these submissions, I want to hear YOUR thoughts, ideas, and assessment of the material.
-4 RLS @ 50 points each Research Project: The student will critically examine the complexities of American society during the Civil War by analyzing and synthesizing information from a selection of resources provided by the instructor.
-In a summative 1200 word essay (+10%/-10%), the student will compare and contrast elements from the materials provided as a means to identify the social complexities of America during the Antebellum, Civil War, and Reconstruction eras.
-Source workshop assignment: 50 points Source analysis assignment: 50 points Final essay: 100 200 points Quizzes: Quizzes will be based primarily on assigned reading.
+3 RLS @ 50 points each 150 points Connections Essay: Students will write a brief 1000 word essay in response to ONE of THREE source sets.
+The purpose of this assignment is to draw connections between seemingly unrelated elements in our nation's history.
+Source Workshop =50 Source Analysis= 50 Final Essay= 100 Quizzes: Quizzes will be based primarily on assigned reading.
 However, some quizzes may include content from class discussions and additional materials from in-class meetings.
 Quizzes may include multiple-choice and/or short-answer responses.
-One cannot expect to do well on quizzes if one does not read the book or participate in class. - 3 @ 100 points 300 points SmartBook Readings: Using the online textbook, students will complete SmartBook guided reading modules.
+One cannot expect to do well on quizzes if one does not read the book or participate in class 4 @ 75 points each 300 points SmartBook Readings: Using the online textbook, students will complete SmartBook guided reading modules.
 These are essential to understanding the key elements of American History.
 SmartBook guided reading can be repeated until a student gains mastery of the key concepts.
 All SmartBook assignments will take 60-120 minutes to complete.
-5@ 30 points + 1 @ 50 points 200 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 200 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
+8 @ 25 points each 200 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 200 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
 Please do not ask for "extra credit" or make up work as it is built into the grading categories.